Ma Biao (general)

 Ma Biao (1885–1948) (马彪 (馬彪, Mǎ Biāo, Ma Piao)) was a Chinese Muslim Ma Clique General in the National Revolutionary Army, and served under Ma Bufang, the Governor of Qinghai.
-He was a member of Ma Bufang's family, Ma Biao was the eldest son of Ma Haiqing 馬海清, who was the sixth younger brother of Ma Haiyan, the grandfather of Ma Bufang.
+A member of the Ma family, Ma Biao was the eldest son of Ma Haiqing 馬海清, who was the sixth younger brother of Ma Haiyan, the grandfather of Ma Bufang.

 Life

 Boxer Rebellion

 Ma was too young to participate in the First Sino-Japanese War, in which he wanted to fight.
 He then joined the Kansu Braves, serving under Ma Haiyan, fought against the foreigners in the Boxer Rebellion at the Battle of Peking (1900) and helped guard the Imperial Court when it evacuated to Xi'an.

 Qinghai-Tibet war

 He was prominent in the Qinghai – Tibet War, a theater of the Sino-Tibetan War.
 He was sent by Ma Bufang to create an incident against the Tibetan army at a monastery at Yushu.
-This set off the Qinghai Tibet War.
+This set off the Qinghai – Tibet War.
 In 1931 Ma Biao became leader of the Yushu Defense Brigade.
 He was the second brigade commander while the first brigade was led by Ma Xun.
 Wang Jiamei was his secretary during the war against Tibet.
 Ma Biao fought to defend Lesser Surmang against the attacking Tibetans on 24–26 March 1932.
 The invading Tibetan forces massively outnumbered Ma Biao's defending Qinghai forces.
 Cai Zuozhen was fighting on the Qinghai side against the invading Tibetans.
 The local Qinghai Tibetan Buddhist Buqing tribal chief Cai Zuozhen was on the side of the Qinghai government.